mazon1/Streamlit-Apps/README.md

 Python 3.8
-Required Python packages, as listed in the requirements.txt file in each application directory Any additional dependencies specific to the application
+Required Python packages, as listed in the requirements.txt file in each application directory Any additional dependencies specific to the application.

 # Installation